gi0baro/weppy-haml/README.md

 </div>
 ```

-Then the same template with haml syntax will be like this:
+Then the same template in haml syntax will be like this:

 ```haml
 - extend 'layout.html'